 That is why I always get a little nervous when I hear someone say "I may not spend quantity time with my children, but it's the quality."

-Time: It's the quality plus quantity, for how can you ever be a role model or example if you're not there?
+Time: It’s the quality plus quantity, for how can you ever be a role model, or example, if you’re not there?

-I was told by a teacher once, that she had a student with a very low motivation for school work.
+I was told by a teacher once, that she had a student with a very low motivation for schoolwork.
 One particular problem area was that he would put his feet on top of the desk and relax in class instead of working.

 See, we even teach things unconsciously (either for good or bad) to our children.